Bluebaritone21/GNOME-online/plans.md

     c.
 Modify `makeWindow()` to open on the current Workspace.
     d.
 Build styling system for multiple Desktops
 2. Build filesystem apps
     a.
-Build filesystem API (`filesys.js`)
+Nautilus App
+        i.
+Add the drop-down menu for creating directories and moving directories and files ii.
+Add better detection of certain filetypes like `md` iii.
+Add the option to edit JS files, instead of just executing them. iv.
+Add an argument to Nautilus to make it function as a file picker (I.E. Pass the file selected back to the program that called it, instead of opening it normally)
     b.
-Nautilus App
-    c.
 Modify Text Editor to work with the filesystem
+        i.
+Add a save button
+        ii.
+Add the option to switch to a monospace font and disable spellchecking iii.
+Add an open button
+        iv.
+Modify the command-line args to just take a file.
 3. Enhanced Console
     a.
 Terminal mode (formats function calls like how they would be in Unix)
     b.
 Get rid of that annoying text box